xor9237/brazil_ecommerce/README.md

 import matplotlib.pyplot as plt import pandas as pd import os

+import folium
+from geopy.geocoders import Nominatim import matplotlib.cm as cm import matplotlib.colors as colors import geocoder

+from sklearn.cluster import KMeans

+# To get the address by using latitudes and longitudes
+import reverse_geocoder as rg
 ```

 ### 1. If they open the offline store, which states of cities should they target first?